j-calvert/gentlemanforester/README.md

 # Gentleman Forester

-A static website for https://gentlemanforester.[com|org] for now
+A static website for https://gentlemanforester.[com|org]